CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 # Introducing a Microservices Based Automated Trading System
 <img src="images/headshot.png" align="right" width="100" height="100" style="margin: 0px 0px 10px 10px;"/>

-I am introducing a microservices based trading system that will monitor Forex Instruments, automatically make trades, as well as give me the data as I want to see it when determining the quality of a trade.
+I am introducing a microservices based trading system that when complete will monitor Forex Instruments, automatically make trades, as well as provide custom data for determining the quality of a trade.
+This project has been released on GitHub.

 I always wanted to trade stocks but never felt knowledgeable enough to have confidence in trading.
-I have taken classes to learn the ins and outs of selecting trades but I have learned that my style of thinking doesn't always fit in a box with what I have been taught.
+I have taken classes to learn the ins and outs of selecting trades but I have learned that my style of thinking doesn’t always fit in a box with what I have been taught.
 The traditional technique I was taught was to look at a chart of candlesticks, find specific patterns, then watch for price to move back into those areas.
 If the characteristics of the specific patterns are correct, then price should behave in a statistically expected way.

 Now we all know that there are forces outside our control that can affect the movement of stock prices and that sometimes they even seem random, although it is probably people/institutions with more money than you doing their thing.

+***

+## Scott's Rule #1: *Find a trading technique that can give you 30% success while profiting at 3 times risk.*

 Now a lot of successful trading has more to do with risk management than with winning 100% of your trades.
 So how does this work?
-Consider for all trades I risk $1X, meaning that if price goes against me for $1X that I will exit the trade and accept my loss.
+Consider for all trades I risk $1X, meaning that if price goes against me for $1X then I will exit the trade and accept my loss.
 Now, if I structure all my trades so that if price goes my way I will profit $3X.
-Now I only have to be correct on 3 out of 10 trades (3*3X - 7*1X = +2X).
+Now I only have to be correct on 3 out of 10 trades (3\*3X - 7\*1X = +2X).

-***

-## Scott's Rule #1: *Find a trading technique that can give you 30% success while profiting at 3 times risk.*

 Now for the first hook into why I am writing this software.
 I want to backtest large amounts of trading data across multiple timeframes looking for specific patterns that meet Rule #1.
 I want to use statistics and eventually machine learning to help find these patterns.
-I want better control over how the data is organized and combined so that it gives me the answers I want.
+I want better control over how the data is organized and combined so that it gives me the answers I need as quick as possible.

 ***

 ## Scott's Rule #2: *Focus on ways to decrease your loss, not increase your win.*

 Once a basic trading technique has been selected (primary patterns), it is time to find reactionary patterns in the data.
 These reactionary patterns may show up before, during, or after important points in the primary pattern.
-If the success of the reactionary pattern can be quantified then either including or excluding it will improve your success rate.
+If the success of the reactionary pattern can be quantified then either including or excluding it will decrease your loss rate.

 Finding these reactionary patterns requires a lot of analysis/reanalysis while tweaking constants.
 This is another reason why I am working on my trading software.
 I want control of all the data so that I can perform as much research as necessary (including machine learning in the future) to find these patterns.